sighupio/getting-started/distro-on-vms/README.md

       additionalConfig: "{file://./haproxy-additional.cfg}"
 ```

-Next we need to define the load-balancer nodes, each node will have a name and an IP address, additionally, we are also enabling keepalived on an additional floating IP address, in this example `192.168.1.179`. **Important** check which is the main interface that will be used for the keepalived IP, in this example `enp0s8`.
+Next we need to define the load-balancer nodes, each node will have a name and an IP address, additionally, we are also enabling keepalived on an additional floating (virtual) IP address, in this example `192.168.1.179`.

+> [!IMPORTANT]
+> Check which is the main interface that will be used for the keepalived IP, in this example the interface name is `enp0s8`.

-We need also to give the HAproxy statistics (stats) page a username and a password, and we can also add an additional config to the HAproxy running the load balancers.
-In the example file we are also balancing the ingress battery using the same load balancers as the control plane address.
+We can give to the HAProxy statistics ("stats") page a username and a password, and we can also add additional custom configuration to the HAProxy running the load balancers.
+For example, we are using the additional configuration to load balance the ingress battery using the same load balancers as the control plane address.

 #### Kubernetes Master and Worker nodes